Mashiane/BANanoVuetifyAD3/README.md

 5. Download and unzip [BANano](https://www.b4x.com/android/forum/threads/banano-website-app-pwa-library-with-abstract-designer-support.99740/#post-627764)
 6. Copy the contents of the BANano *Library* folder to your *C:\b4j\libraries* Folder
 7. Copy the contents of the BANanoServer *Library* folder to your *C:\b4j\libraries* Folder
-8. Download [ByteConvertor](https://www.b4x.com/android/files/ByteConverter1.1.zip) and unzip this in the *C:\b4j\libraries* folder.
-9. Download and copy the contents of this [folder](https://github.com/Mashiane/BANanoVuetifyAD3/tree/main/External%20Libraries) to *C:\b4j\libraries* folder
+8. Download and copy the contents of this [folder](https://github.com/Mashiane/BANanoVuetifyAD3/tree/main/External%20Libraries) to *C:\b4j\libraries* folder
-10. Download and unzip the contents of this [folder](https://github.com/Mashiane/BANanoVuetifyAD3/tree/main/Library) to your *C:\b4j\workspace* folder.
+9. Download and unzip the contents of this [folder](https://github.com/Mashiane/BANanoVuetifyAD3/tree/main/Library) to your *C:\b4j\workspace* folder.
-11. (Optional) Download and unzip the [Kitchen Sink Demo WebApp](https://github.com/Mashiane/BANanoVuetifyAD3/blob/main/BVAD3KitchenSink.zip) to your *C:\b4j\workspace* folder.
+10. (Optional) Download and unzip the [Kitchen Sink Demo WebApp](https://github.com/Mashiane/BANanoVuetifyAD3/blob/main/BVAD3KitchenSink.zip) to your *C:\b4j\workspace* folder.
-12. (Optional) Download and unzip the [BANanoServer Kitchen Sink Demo WebApp](https://github.com/Mashiane/BANanoVuetifyAD3/blob/main/BVAD3Server.zip) to your *C:\b4j\workspace* folder.
+11. (Optional) Download and unzip the [BANanoServer Kitchen Sink Demo WebApp](https://github.com/Mashiane/BANanoVuetifyAD3/blob/main/BVAD3Server.zip) to your *C:\b4j\workspace* folder.

 ## Setting up the B4J IDE